bwsw/cloudstack-ui/README.md

 * Projects
 * Responsive interface for smart devices
 * API keys management
-* A lot of small improevements which affect greatly on user experience
+* A lot of small improvements which affect greatly on user experience

 ## Long Term To Do's